Just like humans, chickens can sneeze.

 Respiratory illnesses are usually airborne so coughing and sneezing will spread the disease to healthy chickens.
-The sick chickens needs to be isolated until she is free from infection.
+The sick chickens need to be isolated until they are free from infection.
 If you have been giving antibiotics she should be left another fourteen days so that you know which eggs to discard.

-In addition to this always provide clean fresh water and feed daily.
+In addition always provide clean fresh water and feed daily.

 You can supplement the water with a probiotic or vitamin powder to give the bird a bit of a boost.
 Some herbal supplements such as calendula extract and colloidal silver can also be helpful.

 Any discharge or crusting should be gently cleaned away – this material is infected so dispose of it carefully.

 If the worst happens and your chicken succumbs to the disease then the proper disposal of the body is important.
 If you are unsure what disease your chicken had you can contact the local agricultural extension and find the State labs that will do a necropsy for you.
 Some will do it for free and others will charge a small fee.